|

 So only if you have very limited space when transporting your ebike do I recommend a smaller-wheel ebike.
 Instead, choose one with standard-size wheels.

-Ebike battery |
+| Ebike battery |

-Batteries are essential – they are the life-blood of the ebike.
-But replacement ones are expensive – in 2022 the price ran from $350 to $550 for ebikes in the mid-price range that I looked at.
-Some companies offer a free or a deal on a second battery when you buy one of the ebikes – ask about that.
+Batteries are essential — they are the lifeblood of the ebike.
+But replacement ones are expensive — in 2022 the price ran from $350 to $550 for ebikes in the mid-price range that I looked at.
+Some companies offer a free or a deal on a second battery when you buy one of the ebikes — ask about that.

 There is a bit more maintenance with an ebike, specifically the battery.
 One of the tasks involved is keeping it charged to 40% to 60% of its capacity when it's not in use, to help maintain the battery's life.

-Like all rechargeable batteries, ebike batteries have a limited life – after so many uses (perhaps 500 charges), their ability to hold a charge will be significantly less than when it was new.
+Like all rechargeable batteries, ebike batteries have a limited life — after so many uses (perhaps 500 charges), their ability to hold a charge will be significantly less than when it was new.
 At some point a new battery will be required.
 (One has to hope their ebike company is still in business AND the specific battery for their ebike model is available!
 That could be a huge concern as companies come and go.
-It's possibble we could wind up with a lot of ebikes with dead batteries.)
+It's possible we could wind up with a lot of ebikes with dead batteries.)

 Look for batteries that use LG or Samsung cells — those are said to be the best.